The Friars - Aylesford

 The Friars depicted in an early C17th painting by an unknown artist hanging in Packington Hall

 In 1633 Sir Peter Rycaut, a Dutch international financier, bought The Friars from the Sedley family.
 The Rycauts took the Royalist side at the outbreak of the Civil War in 1642; during the war The Friars was sequestrated by Parliamentary forces and served for a time as the meeting place of the Parliamentary Committee for Kent.
 Sir Peter died penniless in 1653 and his wife and youngest son, Sir Paul Rycaut, struggled to pay off the family's debts.
-Sir Paul is a renowned writer and traveller.
-He was born at the priory in 1628 and educated at Tirinity College, Cambridge, graduating in 1650.
+Sir Paul was a renowned writer and traveller, he was born at the priory in 1628 and educated at Trinity College, Cambridge, graduating in 1650.
 He spent the next ten years travelling extensively in Asia, Africa and Europe and wrote several historial books, including works on the state of the Ottoman Empire.
 Sir Paul was elected a Fellow of the Royal Society on 12 December 1666, knighted at Whitehall in 1685 and died in November 1700

 However, Sir Paul and his mother Dame Mary's struggle with finances were to no avail and Dame Mary was forced to sell The Friars in 1657 to Sir John Banks, a businessman who sold supplies to the British Navy.
 In the 1670s he turned The Friars into fine Caroline mansion where his visitors included the diarist Samuel Pepys.
 Elizabeth Banks inherited The Friars from her father and her husband, Heneage Finch, became the 1st Earl of Aylesford.
 He lived at The Friars but the family then moved to Packington Hall, Warwickshire.
 They did not live at The Friars again, although it was, at times, used as the dower house and was frequently rented out to other families.